 Analyzing Airbnb's Unusual Options Activity

-On Friday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
-After the option alert, the stock price moved up to $151.66.
+Shares of Airbnb (NASDAQ:ABNB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $149.95.

 - Trade Type: PUT